imLinguin/comet/dummy-service/README.md

 > [!TIP]
 > For Wine/Proton you can place the GalaxyCommunication.exe in C:\\windows\\system32, then binpath may be set to executable name
 >
-> If using Heroic, use the `comet-dummy-service.bat` file and run it in the game's prefix by dragging the file over `RUN EXE ON PREFIX` in the game's settings page under the WINE tab.
+> If using Heroic, use the `install-dummy-service.bat` file and run it in the game's prefix by dragging the file over `RUN EXE ON PREFIX` in the game's settings page under the WINE tab.
 (The `.bat` file will install the service with the dummy placed under `C:\ProgramData\GOG.com\Galaxy\redists\GalaxyCommunication.exe`.)

 ## Building